pschachte/wybe/WYBE.md

 > *ctor*`(`*param*`:`*type*, ... *param*`:`*type*`)`

+In contrast to regular procedure prototypes, the parameter names are optional, and can be removed, along with the accompanying `:`.

-If *name* is an infix operator symbol, you must surround it with backquotes, or declare the constructor with infix syntax, much like defining a function whose name is an operator:
+If *name* is an infix operator symbol, you must surround it with backquotes, or declare the constructor with infix syntax, much like defining a function whose name is an operator, again with option parameter names:

 > `(`*param*`:`*type* *ctor* *param*`:`*type*`)`